jvanhouteghem/angular-seed/src/controllers/README.md

 ###A. How to add a new controller ?

 - 1. Create new controller file in src/controllers/yourController.js
-- 2. Add this new controller in index.html
-- 3. Add following code :
+- 2. Add following code in yourController :
 ```js
     App.controller('yourController', function ($scope, myItemProvider){